SnowCheetos/AutoMoonBot/README.md

 Install `pytest` with `pip install -U pytest`.

-Test scripts are available in the `tests` directory.
+Test scripts are available in the `tests` directory

 Run all tests with `pytest -v tests/`